Skip to main content

 The ALKilnInThePlayground™ tests are automated tests that you trigger manually from an interview you install on your docassemble testing server.
 The tests then run right on that server.

-Remember to use a separate server for these types of tests.
+Remember to use a testing or development server for these types of tests.
 You can read more about running ALKilnInThePlayground™ tests in other documentation.

 The ALKilnInThePlayground package installs the ALKiln testing framework directly on your server.
 For security reasons, avoid using these tests on your production server.